iwebslogtech/Portable-Notes/SECURITY.md

 ## Scope

 Portable Notes Web binds to `127.0.0.1` by default.
 Do not change it to `0.0.0.0` without adding authentication, CSRF controls, stricter validation, TLS through a trusted reverse proxy, and a deployment security review.
 Keep Python updated and back up `data/notes.db`.

+## Privacy First

+Portable Notes does not transmit note content externally.

+By default the application:

+- Runs only on localhost
+- Stores data locally
+- Does not collect telemetry
+- Does not require accounts
+- Does not send analytics

+Users maintain complete ownership of their information.